adyen-examples/adyen-java-spring-online-payments/giving-example/README.md

 Webhooks deliver asynchronous notifications and it is important to test them during the setup of your integration.
 You can find more information about webhooks in [this detailed blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout).

-This sample application provides a simple webhook integration exposed at `/api/webhooks/notifications`.
+This sample application provides two webhook integrations exposed at `/api/webhooks/notifications` and `/api/webhooks/giving`, respectively to receive payment notifications and donation notifications.
 For it to work, you need to:

 1. Provide a way for the Adyen platform to reach your running application
 2. Add a Standard webhook in your Customer Area